-7The model could be thought of as a simplified special case of the dynamic inventory model of Arrow, Harris, and Marschak (1951).
+8The model could be thought of as a simplified special case of the dynamic inventory model of Arrow, Harris, and Marschak (1951).
 Also, similar stopping time problems with price offers made by buyers rather than sellers are in a number of papers, including Karlin (1962) and McCall (1970).
-In addition, there are substantial literatures covering more complex dynamic monopoly problems with inventory costs, finite time horizons, learning about demand, etc. See Talluri and Van Ryzen (2004).
+In addition, there are substantial literatures covering more complex dynamic monopoly problems with inventory costs, finite time horizons, learning about demand, etc. See Talluri and Van Ryzin (2004), McAfee and te Velde (2006), and Sweeting (2012).

-8See Baye, Morgan, and Scholten (2006) for a survey that brings together many of these models.
+9See Baye, Morgan, and Scholten (2006) for a survey that brings together many of these models.